 Humidity in living spaces

-The right humidity of the air is an important comfort factor in living space – both too high and too low humidity can have a negative impact.
+The correct humidity of the air is an important comfort factor in living space – both too high and too low humidity can have a negative impact.
 Each room has its own optimum humidity, depending on its use and condition.

 This article provides basic information on this topic and highlights the optimal humidity for different living spaces.
 In addition, the consequences of too high and too low values on people and the building fabric are shown.
 Furthermore, tips are given on how this optimal value can be achieved with different means and how you can measure the humidity.